TIBCOSoftware/snappydata/docs/kubernetes.md

 <a id= notrunning> </a>
 ### Accessing Logs When SnappyData Cluster is not Running

-When SnappyData cluster is not running, you can access the volumes used in SnappyData with a utility script:</br> `utils/snappy-debug-pod.sh`. </br>This script launches a pod in the Kubernetes cluster after mounting the persistent volumes that you specify and thereafter returns a shell prompt.</br>You must provide the list of persistent volume claims as an input for the volumes to be mounted.
+When SnappyData cluster is not running, you can access the volumes used in SnappyData with a utility script:</br> `utils/snappy-debug-pod.sh`.
+This script launches a pod in the Kubernetes cluster with persistent volumes, specified via `--pvc` option, mounted on it and then returns a shell prompt.
 Volumes are mounted on the path starting with **/data (volume1 on /data0 and so on)**.

 The following example shows, how to access the logs when the SnappyData Cluster is running: